 - Grant development

-- Comparative effectiveness/outcomes studies using large administrative, claims, and clinical databases
+- Designing comparative effectiveness/outcomes studies using large administrative, claims, and clinical databases

 - Planning for statistical analysis, sample size, and statistical power